tashifkhan/Blog/src/blogs/Python-Imports-Guide.md

 excerpt: "Master Python's import system and learn how to structure your projects for maximum maintainability and scalability."
 ---

-# Python Imports and Project Structure: A Practical Guide

 One of the most confusing aspects of Python for newcomers - and even experienced developers - is the import system.
 You've probably seen those cryptic `ImportError: attempted relative import with no known parent package` messages and wondered what you did wrong.

 The truth is, Python's import system is elegant once you understand it.
 Let's demystify absolute imports, relative imports, and project structure best practices.